ascend-io/ascend-community/ottos_expeditions/README.md

 - Click **Save** to save the changes.

-### 4. Build the Project
+### 4. Build & Run the Project

-To build the project with the changes you made, click on the **Build Project** button from the **Build Explorer** panel.
-Once the build is complete, you can run the flow to see the results.
+Repeat the same process as the previous expeditions to build the project.
+Once the build is complete, run the **customer_journey_conversion_analysis** flow to see your changes.

 ### 5. Congratulations!
 Great job!
 You've completed Expedition 6!
 Your biggest adventure is on the horizon!
 Ready for the final expedition?